ZyanKLee/soundizer/README.md

 # Copyright/Disclaimer:

 This was found on https://www.uninformativ.de/ several years ago.
-So all credit belongs to Peter Hofmann (https://github.com/vain)
+So most probably all credit belongs to Peter Hofmann (https://github.com/vain)

 # Examples